-The Investor Units represent an approximately 40.6% fully diluted economic interest in SAFE. iStar's aggregate fully diluted economic interest in SAFE (including shares of Common Stock and Investor Units owned by iStar as the date of this proxy statement) is approximately 65.5%; however, iStar's voting power in SAFE is limited to 41.9% both before and after giving effect to the exchange of Investor Units for shares of Common Stock, as a result of limitations on iStar's voting power contained in the Stockholder's Agreement described below.
+The Investor Units represent an approximately 40.6% fully diluted economic interest in SAFE. iStar's aggregate fully diluted economic interest in SAFE (including shares of Common Stock and Investor Units owned by iStar as of April 10, 2019) is approximately 65.8%; however, iStar's voting power in SAFE is limited to 41.9% both before and after giving effect to the exchange of Investor Units for shares of Common Stock, as a result of limitations on iStar's voting power contained in the Stockholder's Agreement described below.
 The Investor Units were issued in a transaction exempt from registration under the Securities Act of 1933, as amended.